Taste of Christmas 2013 at Tobacco Dock

 Photos: Laura Denti

-Taste of Christmas is on at Tobacco Dock until 24th November, to book tickets call 020 8233 6706 or visit here.
+Taste of Christmas is on at Tobacco Dock until 24th November.
+To book call 020 8233 6706 or visit here.